The Planetary Health Diet shows how nearly 2050 billion people can eat healthily and sustainably by 10

-The consumption of plant-based foods (fruits, vegetables, nuts, whole grains, etc.) is preferable to animal-based foods.
+The consumption of plant-based foods (fruit, vegetables, nuts, whole grain products, etc.) is preferable to animal-based foods.
 For this purpose, it is recommended to limit the consumption of meat products in particular.
-For food producers, this means an increase in the production of plant and healthy foods.
+For food producers, this means an increase in the production of plant-based and healthy foods.
 Instead of unhealthy alternatives, these must be accessible, available and affordable.
-Health information and sustainability education should also be available to everyone.
+In addition, health information and sustainability education should be available to everyone.

 2. Quality instead of quantity

 A new agricultural priority is to produce high quality food instead of large quantities.
-It is not only allowed to produce high-calorie foods in order to satisfy the constantly growing world population.
-It is more important to produce various foods that promote health and support environmental sustainability.
-In addition, there must be a realignment of agricultural and maritime policies towards the use of a variety of nutritious foods to increase biodiversity.
-At the moment the focus is far too much on increasing the amount of less selected cereals.
+In addition, not only high-calorie foods must be produced in order to satisfy the steadily growing world population.
+It is more important to produce a variety of foods that promote health and support environmental sustainability.
+In addition, there must be a realignment of agricultural and marine policy towards the use of a variety of nutritious foods in order to increase biodiversity.
+At the moment, the focus is far too much on increasing the amount of less selected grain.